0exp/symbiont-ruby/README.md

 Released under MIT License.

-# About
+# Authors

+Logo was created by Viktoria Karaulova (my special thanks ^_^).

-Created by Rustam Ibragimov.
+Project was created by Rustam Ibragimov.